Pacific Grove and Point Lobos

 Relaxed

-Arrive on the peninsula and check into Hofsas House in Carmel-by-the-Sea or Lone Oak Lodge in Monterey, depending on budget.
+Arrive on the peninsula and check into Hofsas House Hotel in Carmel-by-the-Sea or Lone Oak Lodge in Monterey, depending on budget.
 An afternoon tee time at Pacific Grove Golf Links ($53 to $58) is the ideal opener.

 A 36-hole day at Bayonet and Black Horse in Seaside.
 The two former military courses share a clubhouse at 1 McClure Way, roughly 15 minutes from both Carmel and Monterey.